Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/function_library/index.md

 # Function Library

-The Assistant's function library lets you write shorter, simpler code by automatically sharing helprul `#define` and `#macro` statements to the files where they're used.
+The Assistant's function library lets you write shorter, simpler code by automatically sharing helpful `#define` and `#macro` statements to the files where they're used.

 For example: